-The PVMA is proud to offer more than 40+ CE credits each year.
+The PVMA is proud to offer more than a robust learning program each year.
 In an effort to accommodate different schedules we offer several different formats detailed below.
 We are constantly working to diversify our offerings and improve our program.

 Please visit our website calendar to see all of our CE offerings and events as well as those of other local and national organizations.